 How did you start working for Green Connect in the first place?

-I began going to the farm once a week and helping [farm manager] Cal with whatever needed doing that day, whether it was weeding, fencing or wrangling goats.
+I began going to the farm once a week and helping [farm manager] Cal with whatever needed doing that day.
+Right at the start it was mostly normal garden jobs like weeding, pruning and planting, and over the years I’ve had a chance to do so much more.

-I work with an organisation called Youth With a Mission, which is a Christian training organisation in Port Kembla.
-We invite students to come from overseas to stay.
-We found out that there was a farm behind Warrawong High School and some of our students started volunteering on the farm.
+I regularly volunteer with an organisation called Youth With a Mission, which is an international Christian training organisation based in Port Kembla.
+Students come from all around the world to stay and complete training with us.
+We found out that there was a farm behind Warrawong High School that needed help and so some of our students started volunteering there.
+It was through that relationship that I first got to volunteer on the farm.

-When COVID-19 hit, all our programs shut down.
-That meant that our members went out looking for extra things to do to fill their time.
-So recently I’ve started working in the office as an admin assistant.
+When COVID-19 hit and the borders closed, almost all our training stopped as well.
+That meant that our volunteers went out looking for extra things to engage in within the Illawarra community.
+So recently I’ve started working in the Green Connect office as an admin assistant as well as helping on the farm.

 Why do you like volunteering?